PROFESSOR CLARE SCOTT AM

 Study Coordinator

-Donna long is currently the Network Manager of the Regional Trials Network – Victoria.
-The Network membership includes 8 Clinical Trials Units in Regional Victoria.
-Donna has had a long history in the Oncology sector starting in nursing while training at the Royal Prince Alfred Hospital.
-Donna has over 34 years’ experience in Oncology including 12 years in the Gynaecological Oncology surgical unit at The Royal Hospital for Women in Sydney.
-Donna’s experience includes Palliative Care at Sacred Heart Hospice in Sydney, Breast Cancer Peer Support Coordinator at the Cancer Council NSW, 13 years’ experience as a Research Nurse/Study Coordinator at Border Medical Oncology Research Unit in Albury and experience as a Service Improvement Facilitator for the Hume Regional Integrated Cancer Service.
-Donna has been a member of ANZGOG and the study coordinators committee since 2005/2006 and is the immediate past Chair of the ANZGOG Study Coordinators Committee.
+Donna Long is currently the Manager of the Regional Trials Network – Victoria.
+The Network membership includes 8 Clinical Trials Units in Regional Victoria and managers Government funded projects like the Regional Victorian Trials alliance: Linkages, Innovation, Special populations, Equity (ReViTALISE) project.
+Donna has had a long history in the oncology sector starting in nursing while training at the Royal Prince Alfred Hospital.
+Donna has over 35 years’ experience in Oncology including 12 years in the Gynaecological Oncology surgical unit at The Royal Hospital for Women in Sydney and 13 years’ experience as a Research Nurse/Study Coordinator at Border Medical Oncology Research Unit in Albury.
+Donna’s experience includes Palliative Care at Sacred Heart Hospice in Sydney, Breast Cancer Peer Support Coordinator at the Cancer Council NSW, and experience as a Service Improvement Facilitator for the Hume Regional Integrated Cancer Service.
+Donna has been a member of ANZGOG and the study coordinators committee since 2006 and is a past Chair that Committee from 2020 – 2023.